Ovenfresh/Lovensedotnet/README.md

  |Strength   |5       |10      |15      |20      |/       |/       |...|

  The pattern will be repeated for the Duration, and if the Pattern exceeds the duration, it will simply cut off.
+ ## LovenseClient

+ This is a singleton class used throughout the application, which has it's devid & token configured in _startup.cs_.
+This is the class that will send the POST-requests along the Standard API, using the various DTO's.
+This class will also hold the Callback object.

+ ## LovenseController

+ This is essentialy "your own API".
+It's what handles the Callback after scanning the QR, and what handles POST requests you can make through your browser to command the toys once everything is set up correctly.
+These commands don't necessarily need to be done through the API, but because of Swagger/Swashbuckler used in this application, it easily gives us a barebones in-browser UI that you can use to test the various types of commands, requests,...

  ## Setting the Callback URL